 Back in 2009 I had some problem with WHSR loading speed and spent tremendously long hours in looking for the right fix.
-Eventually the issue was solved by switching my host (Hostmonster was throttling my CPU power) and installing WP Super Cache (part of the problem is caused by WHSR’s heavy traffic loads).
-Then in mid 2010, I suspected WHSR is targeted by hackers at that time and (again) spent multiple sleepless nights drilling down forum threads and blogposts on WordPress security.
+Eventually the issue was solved by switching to a new host and installing WP Super Cache.
+Then in mid 2010, I suspected WHSR was targeted by hackers and (again) spent multiple sleepless nights drilling down forum threads and blogposts on WordPress security.

 Founded by Aaron Brazell and Jason Cohen, WP Engine offers premium WordPress hosting with tons of valuable WordPress optimization (security, load speed, updates, as well as plugin recommendations).